 Simon Banks, Founder and Group Managing Director, CSL

-The Engineers of Tomorrow competition, which sees young engineers and apprentices compete against each other in a live installation challenge, returns to IFSEC International this year for the 20th time.
+The Engineers of Tomorrow competition, which sees young engineers and apprentices compete against each other in a live installation challenge, returned to IFSEC International this year for the 20th time.

-This year the competition is taking a further step towards tackling the the growing engineering skills gap by adding a live installation challenge for fire apprentices, as well as for those from the security sector, following a successful trial in 2017.
-Taking place over three days at London ExCeL, the competition will pit more than 60 young engineers – working in teams of two – against each other.
-The heat winners – one team per day – will then be invited to the Security & Fire Excellence Awards in November 2018, where an overall winner will be announced.
+This year the competition took a further step towards tackling the the growing engineering skills gap by adding a live installation challenge for fire apprentices, as well as for those from the security sector, following a successful trial in 2017.
+Taking place over three days at London ExCeL, the competition pitted more than 60 young engineers – working in teams of two – against each other.
+The top five teams of the overall competition that took place over IFSEC and FIREX have been invited to the Security & Fire Excellence Awards in November, where the winning places will be announced.
 The winner will claim a £1,000 prize.